how to bathe a cat in 8 easy steps

 Cats are fastidious groomers — if they aren’t eating or sleeping, it’s likely you’ll find them bathing away, one hind leg pointed straight to the sky as they groom their bellies, or adorably wiping their faces and ears with their damp paws.

-- Have pet shampoo ready.
+Step 3: Prepare the necessary tools.
+If you don’t have a sprayer for rinsing your cat, you can use a pitcher or large cup for rinsing.
+Go ahead and run the tap so the water is warm before you put kitty in the tub or sink.
+Have pet shampoo ready.
 Save money by diluting one part of your pet’s shampoo with four or five parts water.
-This money saving tip also makes it easier for the shampoo to reach through your cat’s fur down to the skin.
+This money-saving tip also makes it easier for the shampoo to reach through your cat’s fur down to the skin.

 You’ve made it through bathing your cat!